 These findings differ in some respects from an earlier Ad Council study of families in California.
 That 2016 survey led to messaging focused on helping families understand the academic losses their children would experience with chronic absence, and specifically told parents the number of absences that were acceptable versus not.

-During a webinar explaining the survey findings, Derrick Feldmann, lead researcher and managing director of the Ad Council Research Institute said that educators can and should talk about consequences of missing school as well as remind families of the number of absences their child has had to date, but he urged that these messages be mentioned second, after making an affirmative case for why it’s good for students to be in school on a regular basis.
+During an Attendance Awareness Campaign webinar Derrick Feldmann, lead researcher and managing director of the Ad Council Research Institute explained the survey findings.
+Feldmann said that educators can and should talk about the consequences of missing school as well as remind families of the number of absences their child has had to date, but he urged that these messages be mentioned second, after making an affirmative case for why it’s good for students to be in school on a regular basis.

 The survey’s key findings